 After anchoring, I lowered the dinghy from the davits and went ashore.
 Shopping took some time but by 1209, the dinghy was on the davits, the anchor was up, and Thetis, once again, was under way back to Archangelos.
 The wind was a little fresher, 4-8 knots WNW, but again we had to motor running this time the water-maker.
 After 8.6 M we were anchored again [37° 11.9' N 26° 46.3'] in 5 m depth with 35 m scope.

-The forecasts call for winds of 4 NW on the Beaufort force Scale for tonight and tomorrow morning, then for force 5, and by Monday possible force 7 NW.
-My plan is to stay here today and move tomorrow N to Papandria in Lipsi which is well protected from the northerlies.
+The forecasts called for winds of 4 NW on the Beaufort force Scale for tonight and tomorrow morning, then for force 5, and by Monday possible force 7 NW.
+My plan was to stay here today and move tomorrow N to Papandria in Lipsi which is well protected from the northerlies.
 There I will wait out the predicted strong winds on Monday.

 I spent the afternoon reading under the tent with frequent swimming.
 In the evening I had an ouzo and removed the tent.
 After that I went ashore to the Stigma taverna.
 There were many customers but the family managed to serve me a nice meal.